 - To rescue and protect all animals in need to the best of our ability and capacity

-- To educate the public of the benefits of a plant-based diet
+- To educate the public about the benefits of a more compassionate life

 - To show that all species of animals deserve love and respect